readdle/jet-blaze/website/docs/Dependency Injection Container/03-di-container-react-integration.md

 }
 ```

-## Define a scope
+## Define a Scope for Dependencies

-Scope defines the lifecycle of a dependency.
-It could be usful in cases where you want to share the same instance of a dependency across multiple components that belong to the same scope or if you want to create a new instance of complex component.
+A scope determines the lifecycle of dependencies, useful for sharing the same instance across components or creating new instances in complex setups.

-For example we want to create a new instance of `TodoMVC` component at the same app.
-For this we need to wrap the `TodoMVC` component with `Scope` component.
-After the could add second `TodoMVC` component to the React tree.
-Every `TodoMVC` component will have its own instances of scoped services like `TodoServiceState` etc.

-To define a scope, wrap the components with the `DIScope` component.
-It has a prop `scopeName` that accept the uniq symbol as a scope identifier.
+For instance, if you need multiple instances of the `TodoMVC` component each with its own dependencies, you can achieve this using the `DIScope` component.

 ```typescript
 function App() {
   return (
     <DIContainer container={createContainer}>